UCLA Law School Acceptance Rate

 Gavel placed on top of a notebook.

 What are the requirements for UCLA Law School?
-Following these application steps is required for all applicants for Fall 2023:
+The following steps are required for all applicants for Fall 2024:

-1. Join the Credential Assembly Service of LSAC (CAS).
+1. Register at the Credential Assembly Service (CAS) of LSAC

 2. Send in the following: